hiroio/100-days-of-code/log.md

 **Today's Progress**
 * "Fixed" the issue of "Technical Experiences" text boxes collapsing too much by setting minimum width to the #Tech element.
 * Add in more content to the "Technical Experiences" boxes.
-* Finished CSS course on Codecademy for The Box Model section.
+* Finished CSS course on Codecademy for The Box Model section (42% of CSS course done).
 * Learned about overflow: scroll element.
 * Learned about resetting browser default settings: * { margin: 0; padding: 0; }
 * visibility: hidden;
+* Further reading on the A11y Project.

 **Language(s):** Bootstrap, HTML5, CSS